ContextLab/storytelling-with-data/slides/outline.md

 - [Visualizing high-dimensional data with Hypertools](https://hypertools.readthedocs.io/en/latest/tutorials.html) (Source: [hypertools.readthedocs.io](https://hypertools.readthedocs.io/)
 - Discussion: approaches to data science
 - Assignment 4: tell your first (notebook-based) data story!

+# Part II

+Each data story should be contained in a single sub-folder of [data-stories](https://github.com/ContextLab/storytelling-with-data/tree/master/data-stories).
+Your project should comprise the following files:
+- A README.md markdown file based on [this template](https://github.com/ContextLab/storytelling-with-data/blob/master/data-stories/demo/README.md).
+The README file should contain:
+  - A project description and overview
+  - A link to a YouTube video of your (5 minute) data story
+  - Links to the data you analyzed
+  - Instructions for replicating your results
+  - A description of how someone could contribute to your project
+  - Acknowledgements and citations
+- Your data story (hosted on YouTube and cited in your README file)
+- Your project's code (e.g., notebooks, Python scripts, etc.)
+- If under 10 MB (total), you can include your data files directly in your project folder